soren-alexandersen/VinylStore/privacypolicy.md

 **3. How we use your data**

-We use the information processed by Vinyl Collection strictly to:
+We use the information processed by Vinyl Sessions strictly to:

-Provide core functionality (managing your vinyl collection and wishlist)
+Provide core functionality (managing your Vinyl Sessions and wishlist)

 Recognize albums and fetch metadata when you request it